fotosyn/UnicornPixelEditor/README.md

 ### Basic Controls
 1. Select your Unicorn display type from the "Grid Size" dropdown
-2. Choose a color from the palette
+2. Choose a colour from the palette
 3. Click or drag on the canvas to draw
 4. Use shift buttons to move your design
 5. Export your design as Python code or PNG image